Litigants who are parents (and even some written decisions from family court judges) sometimes confuse the terms joint custody and shared custody.

 In NY, The amount of time spent with each parent almost never affects child support

 In a number of other states, in particular New Jersey and Pennsylvania, the amount of time that a child or children spends with each parent is taken into account in determining the amount of child support payments.
 In New Jersey, there are separate tables and formulas for calculating child support depending on the amount of time spent with the non-custodial parent.

 New York has rejected this approach.
-Except for a situation where the child or children spends exactly half of the time with each parent, NY courts and judges will almost always refuse to take the amount of parenting time into consideration and go by the child support guidelines tables.
+Except for a situation where there is an exact 50/50 time sharing arrangment where the child or children spends exactly half of the time with each parent, NY courts and judges will almost always refuse to take the amount of parenting time into consideration and go by the child support guidelines tables.
 However, parents are free to make agreements which deviate from the normal child support formula because of the amount of time that the child or children spends with the non-custodial parent, and these agreements will be enforced by NYC Child Support Courts.

 True 50/50 equal time sharing arrangements are quite rare here in NY, however, as NY courts are reluctant to order them in most situations.
 This is because there is a consensus among child psychologists and other parenting experts, that it is in a child’s best interest to have a “home base” and not to be shuttled back and forth between homes.
 If the parties have previously made an informal agreement to share time 50/50 and this arrangement has been working out relatively well, NY Courts may formalize this agreement in an Order, even if one of the parents disagrees.

 Such orders are more common in situations where the parents live quite close to one another so that the child will have no problems getting to school, or having to have 2 sets of friends.

 In A True 50/50 Custody Arrangements The Parent Who Earns More Still Has To Pay Child Support